Zenamine/docs/pages/platform/public-cloud/install-owncloud-on-a-public-cloud-instance/guide.en-ca.md

 ## Requirements

-- A [Public Cloud Instance]({ovh_www}/public-cloud/instances/prices/){.external} in the [OVH Control Panel](https://ca.ovh.com/auth/?action=gotomanager){.external} with Ubuntu 18.04 installed
+- A [Public Cloud Instance]({ovh_www}/public-cloud/instances/prices/){.external} in the [OVHcloud Control Panel](https://ca.ovh.com/auth/?action=gotomanager){.external} with Ubuntu 18.04 installed
 - Root SSH access on the Instance
 - [Object Storage]({ovh_www}/public-cloud/storage/object-storage/){.external} in the same datacentre as your Public Cloud Instance (optional)
 - [High-performance additional disk]({ovh_www}/public-cloud/storage/additional-disks/){.external} in the same datacentre as your Public Cloud Instance (optional)

 ## Instructions
-In this section, you will find step-by-step instructions for installing ownCloud on your OVH Public Cloud Instance.
+In this section, you will find step-by-step instructions for installing ownCloud on your OVHcloud Public Cloud Instance.

 ### Update your system
 Distribution and operating system developers offer frequent software updates, often for security reasons.
 Keeping your distribution or operating system up-to-date is a key aspect of securing your Instances.